 So you’re going for the Parent of the Year Award and getting your kiddo the latest iPad or that new Android phone they’ve been dying for.
 They’ve been well-behaved all year and nothing beats a new piece of tech as the main holiday present.

-But before you let that little Isabel or Brighton connect to your home network and run wild with their new device, there’s something else you can do to definitely be a shoe-in for that Parent of the Year Award: have “the talk.”
+But before you let that little Isabel or Brighton connect to your home network and run wild with their new device, there’s something else you can do to definitely be a shoo-in for that Parent of the Year Award: have “the talk.”

 No, I don’t mean the birds and bees.
 I mean the bits and the bytes, the clicks and the tricks, the nerds and the keys, if you will. 🙂

-Creepers, pedophiles, scammers and other predators exist in both the physical world and online.
+Creepers, pedophiles, scammers, and other predators exist in both the physical world and online.
 Kids might feel safe chatting with some faceless Twitter handle or receiving pictures from some unknown user name on Snapchat, but they need to understand that real people are behind the screen, that real people are typing those words and sending those photos, and that those real people might be out to get them.

 Don’t Be a Bully

 You don’t want your kids shoving other kids around the lunchroom, and you certainly don’t want them bullying someone on social media.
 Make sure your kids understand that their words – even if they are just text on a screen – carry weight and have meaning.
-The i-SAFE foundation has research suggesting that half of adolescents who use the internet have been bullied, and about the same amount of done the bullying, and only 10% of victims tell their parents about it.
+The i-SAFE foundation has research suggesting that half of adolescents who use the internet have been bullied, and about the same amount have done the bullying, and only 10% of victims tell their parents about it.
 Start the bullying conversation from a young age.

 I can not tell you the number of times I’ve seen photos on Facebook and Instagram containing personal information, posted by teens and twenty-somethings.
 Photos of their airline tickets, their first paycheck, their drivers’ license.
 They don’t stop to think about all the information they’re just putting out there for all those creepers online who might want to get their hands on a minor.
 Everyone is at risk of ID theft, especially young people.

-A friend of mine who plays a lot of video games online says that he’s always running into kids who login to play and just share details – name, age, address – with the adult strangers on the same channel.
+A friend of mine who plays a lot of video games online says that he’s always running into kids who log in to play and just share details – name, age, address – with the adult strangers on the same channel.
 Teach your kids the importance of privacy, of protecting personally identifiable information (PII), and don’t let them post TMI in the most public place on the planet.

 What Goes on the Internet, Stays on the Internet